Summer Jam at Watkins Glen: History

 The concert was produced by Shelly Finkel and Jim Koplik, two promoters who had organized a successful Grateful Dead concert at Dillon Stadium, Hartford, Connecticut, in 1972.
 At that show the Grateful Dead were joined on-stage by Dickey Betts, Berry Oakley, and Jai Johanny Johanson, members of the Allman Brothers Band.
 This impromptu jam planted the seeds that would eventually spawn the "Summer Jam" concert in Watkins Glen, New York.

 Similar to the 1969 Woodstock Festival, an enormous traffic jam created chaos for those who attempted to make it to the concert site.
 Long and narrow country roads forced fans to abandon their vehicles and walk 5–8 miles on that hot summer day.
 150,000 tickets were sold for $10 each, but for all the other people it was a free concert.

 Also similar to Woodstock, there were no reports of violence at Watkins Glen.
-However, unknown to attendees, the day was marred by the death of Willard Smith, 35, a skydiver from Syracuse, New York.
-One of the flares he dove with ignited his body suit, and he was engulfed in flames.
+However, the day was marred by the death of Willard Smith, 35, a skydiver from Syracuse, New York.
+One of the flares he dived with ignited his body suit, and he was engulfed in flames.
 Smith's body was eventually found in the woods near the concert site.
 There is also the unsolved disappearance of two high school teenagers (Mitchel Weiser and Bonnie Bickwit) from Brooklyn who were hitchhiking to the concert.

-Summer Jam was the last concert event to be held at Watkins Glen International until 2011, when the rock band Phish organized and performed at a three day festival, called Super Ball IX, at the complex.
+Summer Jam was the last concert event to be held at Watkins Glen International until 2011, when the rock band Phish organized and performed at a three-day festival, called Super Ball IX, at the complex.